3ev/quick-cache-cli/README.md

 See the information on installing [Community Packages](https://github.com/wp-cli/wp-cli/wiki/Community-Packages) on the WP CLI wiki.

-**Note:** This plugin is currently available on Packagist, so you don't need to add the WP CLI package repository to use it.
+**Note:** This plugin is currently available on Packagist as `3ev/quick-cache-cli`, so you don't need to add the WP CLI package repository to use it.

 ## Available commands